MonitorAmbientLight/mal-master/README.md

 <img src="/pictures/Page2.png" alt="Page2" style="width:228px;"/>

-- **Color Adjustment:** This page allows you to adjust the light colors and gamma values according to your personal preferences.
+- **Color Adjustment:** This page allows you to adjust the brightness, light colors and gamma values according to your personal preferences.
 You'll find various buttons to save changes, reset values to default, or return to the main page.

 ![Page3](/pictures/Page3.png)